JoakimLindbom/ha_energy/documentation/events.md

 ```

 # List of events
+## Consecutive time slots
-## Consecutive time slots - you'll need e.g. 3 hours that are consecutive to run your dish washer; you cannot take 3 hours spread around in the day.
+Some workloads, like a dish washer, need consecutive time slots to work; you need 3 hours "in a row", you cannot take 3 separate hours that are spread out in the day.
+This first set of events are calculated within a single day (00-24)

 | Slot | Start                         | End                         |
 |------|-------------------------------|-----------------------------|